securedimensions/FROST-Server-PLUS/README.md

 # Sensor Things API - PLUS (STAplus)
 This repository contains an open source reference implementation of STAplus.

+**_NOTE_:** This implementation is still work in progress.
+The source code is already available in this repository to give you the opportunity to follow along or actually contribute.

+**_INPORTANT_: Do not yet use in production!**

 ## About the OGC STAplus Standard
 STAplus is an OGC Candidate Standard [22-022](https://docs.ogc.org/DRAFTS/22-022.html) that extends the suite of OGC SensorThings API [v1.0](https://docs.ogc.org/is/15-078r6/15-078r6.html) and [v1.1](https://docs.ogc.org/is/18-088/18-088.html) Standards.